sarahgerson/TinyToTots/labmanual.md

 REDCap (Research Electronic Data Capture) is a web-browser based software for creating research databases.
 It’s free to use for academic and non-profit institutions.
 The Tiny To Tots REDCap system is a secure, multi-user and multi-site software that allows us to safely store our databases.
 Your REDCap account is linked to your Cardiff University account which ensures that our data is kept safe within Cardiff University.

 We use REDCap as our primary database storage system.
-Below are general instructions for using REDCap.
-For information and instructions about the Tiny To Tots Research Panel and recruitment related REDCap projects, please see the “Participant Recruitment” section.
+Before gaining access to our database, you will undergo one-on-one training with a trained researcher.
+A protoocl for RedCap use can be found on the RDS server under ADMIN/Tiny to Tots Research Panel/REDCap

 ### Newsletters

-Tiny to Tots
+Tiny to Tots aims to publish bi-annual newsletters to distribute via social media and to all families who have participated in our research.
+These can also be used for recruitment and public engagement events.
+Lab members may be asked to provide bio's, photos, or short summaries of research to be included in the newsletter.
+No photos of participants will be included in the newsletter without explicit permission from the family.

+Previous newsletters can be found on the RDS server under ADMIN/Newsletters

 ## Participant Recruitment